Divan009/Microsoft-Azure-ML-Scholarship/README.md

 # Supervised and Unsupervised Learning

 ## Supervised Learning: Classification
-The first type of supervised learning that we'll look at is classification.
-_In a classification problem, the outputs are **categorical or discrete.**_
+_In a classification problem, the **outputs are categorical or discrete.**_
 Some of the most common types of classification problems include:

-* **Classification on tabular data:** The data is available in the form of rows and columns, potentially originating from a wide variety of data sources.
+ **Classification on tabular data:** The data is available in the form of rows and columns, potentially originating from a wide variety of data sources.
-* **Classification on image or sound data:** The training data consists of images or sounds whose categories are already known.
+ **Classification on image or sound data:** The training data consists of images or sounds whose categories are already known.
-* **Classification on text data:** The training data consists of texts whose categories are already known.
+ **Classification on text data:** The training data consists of texts whose categories are already known.

 **Multi-Class multi-label Classification** - The classifier chooses from multiple categories; each output can belong to one or more categories.
 **Multi-Class single-label Classification** - The classifier chooses from multiple categories; each output belongs to single category only.